callumbarltrop/callumbarltrop.github.io/_pages/about.md

   - /about.html
 ---

 Hi, and welcome to my personal website.
-I'll update this site occasionally with new research projects.
-Use the details below to get in touch if you have any questions or would like to collaborate on a project.
+I'll update this site occasionally with information about ongoing research projects.
+Use my contact details to get in touch if you have any questions or would like to collaborate on a project.

+Research interests:
+* Univariate Extremes
+* Mulivariate Extremes
+* Non-stationary Processes
+* Non/semi-parametric Inference

 Email: callum.murphy-barltrop[at]tu-dresden.de